 2.2 Develop an office/corporation yard Facilities Master Plan - To ensure the District is efficient, meeting our predetermined levels of service, and that District Departments can communicate with each other, we need to study the concept of combining all departments into a central office and corporation yard.
 We will establish future needs for office headquarters and corporation yard.
 Produce a master plan layout and location of future headquarters and corporation yard.
 Define location and layout including building sizes, parking areas, and roadways.
 Refine layout, location and implement.
-(2016)
+(2016)There may be an opportunity for a land exchange with the City of Marina that may lead to changes in the corp year and office use.
+In addition, review of the 2004 Corp Yard Master plan to evaluate the possibility of consolidating all staff at the Ord Office site and budgeting in 2018 to begin phasing work at the current Ord Office site to remove some old buildings.
+(2020)

-- 2.3 Develop and implement an Asset Management Plan To ensure a reliable and accurate CIP program, the District needs to have a clear understanding of our existing infrastructure through the development of an asset management plan.
+2.3 Develop and implement an Asset Management Plan - To ensure a reliable and accurate CIP program, the District needs to have a clear understanding of our existing infrastructure through the development of an asset management plan.
 An appropriate asset management plan will help the District establish clear and measurable key performance indicators and levels of service.
 We will establish procedures and develop programs for planned management of district facilities and equipment including headquarters and facility buildings, wells and booster pump stations, lift stations and associated supporting infrastructure and district equipment.
-Work will include educating the Board/staff on asset management, developing the overall program and approach, and phased implementation (2016) - 2.4 Continue the development of the District's Geographic Information System (GIS)- To assist the District in developing an appropriate CIP program and yearly review we will continue to implement our GIS system.
+Work will include educating the Board/staff on asset management, developing the overall program and approach, and phased implementation (2016)O&M continues to collect asset data and location information as discovered.
+Refining interoperability between CAD, GIS, CMMS and accounting software and data for development of an asset management plan and program.
+Staff has begun evaluating new CMMS programs.
+(2018)

+2.4 Continue the development of the District's Geographic Information System (GIS)- To assist the District in developing an appropriate CIP program and yearly review we will continue to implement our GIS system.
 An appropriate GIS system is the core component to the District's asset management program.
 Additionally, an updated GIS database will improve efficiency in the District's geocentric Work Order/Computer Maintenance Management System.
 The District will explore further GIS database and integration enhancements to leverage our initial investment in the GIS system.
-The District will train internally or hire a GIS administrator to support Engineering, Conservation, Operations and Customer Service Departmental needs.
-(2015) - 2.5 Continue the development of the Computer Maintenance Management System (CMMS) The District will continue to support and expand the use of the CMMS system to support Engineering, Conservation, Operations and Customer Service departmental needs.
+The District will train internally or hire a GIS administrator to support Engineering, Conservation,

+Operations and Customer Service Departmental needs.
+(2015) As capital replacement and new infrastructure occur.
+(Annual review)

+2.5 Continue the development of the Computer Maintenance Management System (CMMS) - The District will continue to support and expand the use of the CMMS system to support Engineering, Conservation, Operations and Customer Service departmental needs.
 The District will evaluate ways to expand the use of the CMMS system to support future benchmarking studies and develop Key Performance Indicators (KPIs) to allow the District to improve services and CIP planning.
-(2015) - 2.6 Leak audit and detection Complete a water leak audit and detection of water leaks within the system.
-(2015/2016)
+(2015)Staff has begun evaluating new CMMS programs.
+(Annual review)